PRO-2684/Semantic-Search/docs/DEV.md

 ## `.sense` directory structure

 - `config.toml`: Configuration file for the CLI.
-- `index.db3`: SQLite database containing the index of files and generated embeddings.
+- `index.db3`: A standard SQLite3 database containing file paths, hashes, labels, and embeddings.
 The schema is as follows:

 ```sql
 CREATE TABLE files (